 Female sexual dysfunction includes disruptions throughout normal phases of intercourse including desire, arousal, climax, and resolution.

 If your libido is lacking, the orgasm shot may be able to help.
-Discuss the orgasm shot with a board-certified cosmetic surgeon at the Centre P.C. during a consultation.
+Discuss the orgasm shot with a board-certified cosmetic surgeon at the Centre P.C. in Mishawaka, serving clients from Elkhart, South Bend, and other areas of Indiana.

 The orgasm shot can aid female sexual dysfunction while improving personal wellness and self-esteem.